OlumideOlaoye/Retail-Sales-Forecast/README.md

 - Sales: Total sales value of the transaction
 - Profit: Profit made on the transaction

-If you check the entries in the dataset, you will see that the store caters to 7 different geographical markets and 3 major customer segments, i.e. consumer, corporate and home as can be seen in the table below.
+If you check the entries in the dataset, you will see that the store caters to 7 different geographical markets and 3 major customer segments, i.e. consumer, corporate, and home as can be seen in the table below.

 ## Geographical Markets
 - Africa Consumer